Green-Avocado/EasyROP/README.md

 - Displaying the current payload.

 *EasyROP* is primarily intended for new CTF players learning the basics of binary exploitation.
 It can be used to teach fundamentals behind techniques such as Return-Oriented Programming, as reduces the learning curve of writing an exploit.
 This project is of interest to me as a member of the UBC CTF team, [Maple Bacon](https://ubcctf.github.io/), because of the influx of new members recently.
 Many of our newer members would like to learn concepts such as stack buffer overflows, but find them very complex and difficult to pick up.
-I wish to simplify the learning process my making it easier to start developing exploits without extensive experience in more complex tools.
+The goal of EasyROP is to simplify the learning process by making it easier to start developing exploits.

 ## User Stories

-- As a user, I want to be able to add a ROPchain to a payload
+- As a user, I want to be able to add a ROP chain to a payload
+- As a user, I want to be able to select and move ROP chains within a payload.
-- As a user, I want to be able to add a ROP gadget to a ROPchain using an address, symbol, list of instructions, or string.
+- As a user, I want to be able to remove a ROP chain from a payload.
+- As a user, I want to be able to view the ROP chains of a payload.
+- As a user, I want to be able to output an exploit script of a payload.
-- As a user, I want to be able to select a ROP gadget and replace it with a different ROP gadget.
+- As a user, I want to be able to add a gadget to a ROP chain using an address, symbol, instructions, or string.
-- As a user, I want to be able to select and change the contents of a ROP gadget.
+- As a user, I want to be able to select and move gadgets within a ROP chain.
-- As a user, I want to be able to remove a ROP gadget from a ROPchain.
+- As a user, I want to be able to a ROP gadget from a ROP chain.
-- As a user, I want to be able to visualise padding and ROPchains of a payload.
+- As a user, I want to be able to view the gadgets of a ROP chain.
-- As a user, I want to be able to output an exploit script using a payload.
+- As a user, I want to be able to output an exploit script of a ROP chain.